MicrosoftDocs/azure-databases-docs/articles/postgresql/single-server/concepts-certificate-rotation.md

 These certificates used by Azure Database for PostgreSQL are provided by trusted Certificate Authorities (CA).
 So the support of these certificates is tied to the support of these certificates by CA. The [BaltimoreCyberTrustRoot](https://www.digicert.com/CACerts/BaltimoreCyberTrustRoot.crt.pem) certificate is scheduled to expire in 2025 so Microsoft need to perform a certificate change before the expiry.
 Also in case if there are unforeseen bugs in these predefined certificates, Microsoft needs to make the certificate rotation at the earliest similar to the change performed on February 15, 2021 to ensure the service is secure and compliant always.

-### 10. If I am using read replicas, do I need to perform this update only on the primary server , or the read replicas?
+### 10. If I'm using read replicas, do I need to perform this update only on the primary server, or the read replicas?

 Since this update is a client-side change, if the client used to read data from the replica server, you need to apply the changes for those clients as well.

 ### 11. Do we have server-side query to verify if SSL is being used?

-To verify if you are using SSL connection to connect to the server refer [SSL verification](concepts-ssl-connection-security.md#applications-that-require-certificate-verification-for-tls-connectivity).
+To verify if you're using SSL connection to connect to the server refer [SSL verification](concepts-ssl-connection-security.md#applications-that-require-certificate-verification-for-tls-connectivity).

 ### 12. Is there an action needed if I already have the DigiCertGlobalRootG2 in my certificate file?